huidongzhang/sql/BasicSQL/Readme.md

  - A collection of extents forms a *segment*.
  - Segments in turn form a *tablespace*.
 A tablespace consists of tables and their associated indexes.
 There is a tablespace called the *system tablespace*, and in older versions of MySQL, all user tables were also part of the system tablespace.
 With later MySQL versions a configuration can be specified to have a separate tablespace for each user table.

 ```sql
 -- Query 3
 INSERT INTO Actors (Id, FirstName, SecondName,DoB, Gender, MaritalStatus, NetWorthInMillions) VALUES (15, "First","Row", "1999-01-01", "Male", "Single",0.00);
 INSERT INTO Actors (Id, FirstName, SecondName,DoB, Gender, MaritalStatus, NetWorthInMillions) VALUES (13, "Second","Row", "1999-01-01", "Male", "Single",0.00);
 INSERT INTO Actors (Id, FirstName, SecondName,DoB, Gender, MaritalStatus, NetWorthInMillions) VALUES (12, "Third","Row", "1999-01-01", "Male", "Single",0.00);
 ```
+The first row we add appears last and the last row we add appears earlier than the first and the second rows.
+This is because the rows are retrieved in the order of the index.